 Indicator 10 Number of applications granted against Environment Agency and United Utilities advice (relating to flooding and drainage) where no mitigating solution has been identified.
 Target Zero Related Policy Key Statement EN3 - Sustainable Development and Climate Change Result Zero.
 Target has been met.
-Based upon the most up to date information available from the Environment Agency (EA), two applications were approved following an objection from the EA in relation to an unsatisfactory FRA/FCA being submitted, however in both cases mitigation measures were identified.
+Based upon the most up to date information available from the Environment Agency (EA), there were no objections to applications during the monitoring period.

 Indicator 11 Number of applications referred to the Minerals Authority as being within Mineral Safeguarding Areas (MSAs).
 Target is 100% of all relevant applications.
-Target 100% relevant applications Related Policy Key Statement EN3 - Sustainable Development and Climate Change Result One application was referred to the Minerals Authority within the monitoring period.
+Target 100% relevant applications Related Policy Key Statement EN3 - Sustainable Development and Climate Change Result 3 applications within MSAs were approved over the monitoring period and referred to the Minerals Authority as appropriate.
+Target has been met.